marcmmiller/rsscm/notes.md

-# Notes on Rust
+# Marc's Notes on Rust

-## Moving from a borrowed thing (the unget issue)
+## Swapping and Moving

-What's wrong with the start_processing function below?
-The standard shuffle things around using a `tmp` looks like something I would write in C.  But it won't compile.
+What's wrong with the `start_processing` function below?
+The standard "shuffle things around using a `tmp`" looks like something I would write in C.  But it won't compile.

 ```rust